Tuckmd/Tuckmd.github.io/_publications/2018-next-generation-histology.md

 collection: publications
 category: manuscripts
 permalink: /publication/2018-next-generation-histology
-excerpt: 'Presents a next generation approach to histology-directed imaging mass spectrometry driven by autofluorescence microscopy.'
+excerpt: 'This paper introduces an autofluorescence microscopy–guided workflow for histology-directed imaging mass spectrometry that enables more accurate registration or direct, label-free targeting of tissue regions of interest on the same section, improving spatial precision and eliminating the need for serial sections.'
 date: 2018-10-01
 venue: 'Analytical Chemistry'
 paperurl: 'https://doi.org/10.1021/acs.analchem.8b02885'